 It is one of those picture-perfect locations you should definitely experience at least once in a lifetime.
 241 steps (dating back to the Xth century) will take you to the Church of San Juan de Gaztelugatxe.

 This place is surrounded by myths, legends, and historical events, starting from the saint San Juan (after whom the church was named) to the pirates.
-Some also consider it to be one of the mysterious and haunted places in Spain, as in the times of witch-hunting during the Spanish Saint Inquisition, local witches would unite in the area to cast their spells.
+Some also consider it to be one of the most mysterious and haunted places in Spain, as in the times of witch-hunting during the Spanish Saint Inquisition, local witches would unite in the area to cast their spells.

 Also read: 30+ Famous Landmarks in Spain You Can´t Miss

 Keep in mind that it is actually quite a hike all the way to the top.
 Influencers wearing pretty dresses might look good in photos, but the truth is that you’d better be wearing comfortable shoes (it rains quite often and the path might be slippery).
-Also, as the place has become very touristic lately, you should book your entrance online in advance.
+Also, as the place has become very touristy lately, you should book your entrance online in advance.

 By lunch, we were done with seeing San Juan de Gaztelugatxe and headed to the cute small town of Bermeo.
-In one of the local restaurants we tried Basque cuisine, including Marmitako and Goxua.
+In one of the local restaurants, we tried Basque cuisine, including Marmitako and Goxua.
 And simply enjoyed a walk through the old port of Bermeo.

 Also, near Bermeo, Bilbao, and Gaztelugatxe you´ll find one of the dreamiest Spanish castles – the Butron Castle.
 It´s a private property, so you cannot get inside.
 But the castle looks so unique even from the outside, that it´s worth a stop.
 Especially if you have an extra moment on your Basque Country itinerary.